 If you have ever went to a family get together or potluck during the Summer, then you know there are tables full of cold pasta salads, potato salad, baked beans, homemade coleslaw, BBQ, Fried Chicken, Hamburgers, Hot Dogs, deviled eggs, and desserts!
-And of course you needed refreshing drinks such as lemonade and iced tea to wash it down.
+And of course, you need refreshing drinks such as lemonade and iced tea to wash it down.

 For some, the words “Easy Macaroni Salad” means heading to the deli and grabbing a container of the store brand version.
 Most forms of pasta salad are easier to make than you think and much quicker than heading to your local market!